jhund/filterrific/index.md

     * style your filter form and record lists
 * You use 3 APIs to integrate Filterrific into your app: Model, View and Controller.

-This documentation uses an example application to demonstrate usage of Filterrific with lots of example code.
+This documentation uses an example application to demonstrate usage of each Filterrific API with lots of example code.
 Just follow the links at the bottom of each page:

 <p>
   <a href="/pages/example_application.html" class='btn btn-success'>Learn about the example application &rarr;</a>